 We are authorized to conduct business in Ohio and can legally act as your Registered Agent.

-Here’s what the Infile Ohio Registered Agent service provides for your OH LLC:
+Here’s what the Incfile Ohio Registered Agent service provides for your LLC::

-- An always-available Ohio Registered/Statutory Agent who can receive correspondence, documents and legal proceedings on your LLC’s behalf
+- An always-available Ohio Registered Agent who can receive correspondence, documents and legal proceedings on your LLC’s behalf

 - A digital dashboard where you can access, store and retrieve any information we’ve received for your Ohio business

-- Email notification whenever we receive documents for your Ohio business
+- Email notification whenever we receive documents for your business

 - Automatic forwarding of all legal correspondence, documentation and information directly to you

-How to Appoint an Ohio Statutory Agent for Your LLC
+How to Appoint an Ohio Registered Agent for Your LLC

 You can appoint a Registered Agent when you first incorporate your Ohio LLC or at any point after that.
 Here’s how to go about it.

-Appoint an OH Registered Agent Service When You Create Your Ohio LLC
+Assign Your Ohio Registered Agent When You Form Your LLC

 Your business needs to have an Ohio Registered Agent Service as soon as it’s formed.
 You can achieve this through one of the following methods.

-You will need to include details of your Statutory Agent in your Articles of Organization.
-This is the form that you file with the OH Secretary of State to formally
+You will need to include details of your Registered Agent in your Certificate of Formation.
+This is the form that you file with the OH Secretary of State to formally create your business.

-Change Your Ohio Statutory Agent After Your LLC Is Formed
+Change Your Ohio Registered Agent After Your LLC Is Formed

 Ohio Statutory Agent Search

-If the OH Registered Agent isn’t available from the searchable business registry, contact the Ohio Secretary of State requesting the information.
+If the OH Statutory Agent isn’t available from the searchable business registry, contact the Ohio Secretary of State requesting the information.